paoyingheng/nhanes/README.md

 ## Libraries and Dataset

-We make use of the `RNHANES` package to fetch the NHANES data and the `tidyverse` suite for data manipulation and visualization.
+We make use of the `RNHANES` package to fetch the NHANES data and `tidyverse` for data manipulation and visualization.

 ```R
 library(RNHANES)